Nhancololo/Nhancololo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD student in Probability and Statistics, University of São Paulo, 2024-2028
-* M.S. in Jekyll, GitHub University, 2014
+* MS in Statistics and Agricultural Experimentation,Federal University of Lavras, 2024
-* B.S. in GitHub, GitHub University, 2012
+* BSc (Honours) Mathematics and Statistics, 2022

 Work experience
 ======